 - Men are two to three times more likely than women to develop a head or neck cancer because of their greater use of tobacco and alcohol.
 However, head and neck cancers found in women have been rising for several years.

 - The consumption of tobacco (including cigarettes, cigars, pipes, and smokeless tobacco) and alcohol are the most common causes of head and neck cancers.

 - Other risk factors for head and neck cancers may include poor oral hygiene, exposure to occupational inhalants (such as asbestos or wood dust), a diet low in vegetables and fruits, gastroesophageal reflux disease, infection with the human papilloma virus (HPV) or Epstein-Barr virus and a weakened immune system.

 Source: American Cancer Society’s Cancer Facts & Figures 2019 and Union for International Cancer Controls’ 2014 Review on Cancer Medicines

 In addition to specific projects listed below, genomics research is helping us attack head and neck cancers – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

-Dr. Esther Chang, who received NFCR funding for over 20 years, has devoted her career to improving the efficacy of chemotherapy and radiation treatments.
+Dr. Esther Chang, who received NFCR funding for 25 years, has devoted her career to improving the efficacy of chemotherapy and radiation treatments.
 Dr. Chang and her team developed a nanoscale drug delivery system that carries anti-cancer agents (like the p53 tumor suppressor gene) directly to both primary and metastatic tumor cells.
 In earlier work, they found that this approach significantly enhanced a tumor’s sensitivity to chemo and radiation therapies in complex tumor models of 16 different types of cancer, including head and neck, prostate, pancreatic and breast cancer and melanoma.